kpalmberg/gpg-signing-poc/README.md

 2. Fetch the GPG key ID.
 See [step 11 in the GitHub docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key#generating-a-gpg-key) for where the key is displayed in the list keys output.

 3. Run the `gpg --armor --export <ENTER_GPG_KEY_ID>` command to get the GPG public key block.
+    - `--armor`: ASCII armored output.
+    - `--export`: Exports keys.

+    A public key block should now be displayed.

 4. Copy the text displayed between `-----BEGIN PGP PUBLIC KEY BLOCK-----` and `-----END PGP PUBLIC KEY BLOCK-----`.
 This should really just be the whole output anyways.